Have you ever made pumpkin pie with fresh pumpkin before? It is simple to make, turns out smooth and is the perfect holiday or fall dessert!

 - Add in the pumpkin puree and Greek yogurt.
 Mix until incorporated.

 - Slowly pour in the evaporated milk while mixing gently.
+Slowly stir back and forth so you don't create a froth on top of filling.

 - Carefully pour the filling into the pie crust.